wsldankers/bijson/README.md

 When fetching the n'th item, add n to the offset.
 The last entry's size is inferred from the total size of the array representation.

+If the bounding size is 0, the array is empty.
+In this case the type value should be 0x30 (no other bits set).

 #### 0x40..0x7F: object

 Corresponds to a Javascript object.